mattudakis/ArduinoLEDClock/README.md

 **Altering the dates for birthdays in the WordClock sketch**

-The WordClock will light up a 'Happy Birthday' message on set dates this can be edited via the following code in the [main WordClock sketch](Arduino_sketches/WordClock_Main/WordClock_Main.ino)
+- The WordClock will light up a 'Happy Birthday' message on set dates.
+- To set the dates edit the following code in the [WordClock sketch](Arduino_sketches/WordClock_Main/WordClock_Main.ino)

 https://github.com/mattudakis/TheWordClock_diy/blob/12852df04a07dd08134136e3b312919e72e92018/Arduino_sketches/WordClock_Main/WordClock_Main.ino#L219-L226